 Young Woman Leadership Scholarship

-The Young Woman Leadership Scholarship is an annual scholarship program that awards $2,000 to a Maryland graduating senior who has performed outstanding leadership during her high school years.
+The Young Woman Leadership Scholarship is an annual scholarship program that will award $2,000 in 2026 to a Maryland graduating senior who has performed outstanding leadership during her high school years.
 Additional scholarships may be awarded as funds allow.
+Recipient(s) will be honored at the League’s Annual Meeting in May 2026.

 The JLB is an organization of women whose Mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 By publicly recognizing and rewarding the efforts of young women leaders, we hope to encourage others to become committed to exceptional civic leadership.